Doug On The Issues That Matter To You

 As a retired Marine Colonel, I understand the dynamic and complex threats to our national security and the sacrifices made by our troops and their families to preserve our democracy.
 In Congress I will use my experience and understanding as a Marine to promote legislation that helps our military families, minimizes risks for our forward deployed troops, and strengthens our defense posture through a robust military strategy.

 Camp Pendleton serves as the cornerstone to our community and plays a critical role to our national security.
-As one of the largest training locations for the Marine Corps, it is imperative that your Congressional Representative knows Camp Pendleton and fights to retain and bring new missions.
+As one of the largest training locations for the Marine Corps, your Congressional Representative must know how to fight for and retain imperative missions in the future at MCB Camp Pendleton.
 I have lived and worked in this District and aboard Camp Pendleton since first stationed there in 1981.
 If elected to Congress, I will continue to fight for Camp Pendleton and the military families in our community to preserve their benefits and enhance their opportunities - Semper Fidelis!

 Environment and Energy